Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 For years, there was a persistent myth that claiming the home office deduction was an immediate red flag for an IRS audit.
 In 2026, with millions of Americans working from home, this is simply not true.
 If you use a part of your home for business, you absolutely need to take this deduction.

 There is one strict rule: Exclusive and Regular Use.
 You cannot write off your kitchen table if you also eat dinner there.
 It needs to be a dedicated space—a spare bedroom, a converted closet, or a clearly defined corner of your living room that is used only for your side hustle.
+(If you are looking to upgrade to a property with a dedicated workspace, review our First-Time Homebuyer Guide: How Much House Can You Really Afford?).

 You have two ways to calculate this:

-This is exactly what it sounds like.
+- The Simplified Method: This is exactly what it sounds like.
 The IRS allows you to deduct $5 for every square foot of your home office, up to a maximum of 300 square feet.
 If you have a 100-square-foot office, you simply claim a $500 deduction.
-It requires zero math and zero complex record-keeping. - The Actual Expenses Method
+It requires zero math and zero complex record-keeping.

-If your home office makes up 10% of your total home’s square footage, you can deduct 10% of your indirect home expenses.
-This includes:
+- The Actual Expenses Method: If your home office makes up 10% of your total home’s square footage, you can deduct 10% of your indirect home expenses.
+This includes rent or mortgage interest, homeowners or renters insurance, utilities (electricity, gas, water), HOA fees, and repairs or maintenance.

 Which should you choose?
 If you live in a high-cost area with expensive rent and high utility bills, the Actual Expenses method usually saves you far more money, even though it requires more paperwork.